Alan McNicoll: Ambassador and later life

 On his retirement from the Navy, McNicoll was appointed by the Australian government as its inaugural ambassador to Turkey.
 He was able to form amiable relations between the governments of Australia and Turkey, despite the physical and logistic issues associated with the establishment of a new embassy and the lack of knowledge both nations had of one another.
 McNicoll held his diplomatic post in Ankara for five years, before he returned to Australia in 1973 and retired to Canberra.
 A man of "culture and refined literary tastes", McNicoll engaged his passion for the arts during retirement and in 1979 published his translation of The Odes of Horace.
-He was also a music lover and a keen fly-fisherman.
+He was also a music lover and a keen fly fisherman.

-Sir Alan McNicoll died on 11 October 1987 at the age of 79.
+McNicoll died on 11 October 1987 at the age of 79.
 Remembered as a "well-informed, hard working and skilled administrator", he was cremated with full naval honours.

-McNicoll was survived by his wife, and by the children from his first marriage.
+Frances, Lady McNicoll was an accomplished journalist and the sister of the diplomat Sir John Chadwick, the historian Owen Chadwick and the theologian Henry Chadwick.
+She was on the staff of The Economist, both in London and Australia, over a period of 20 years.
+She later became a contributing editor of Vogue Australia.
+She met Prime Minister Robert Menzies in 1959 and thereafter corresponded with him intermittently, agreeing in 1969 that she should write his biography.
+Menzies gave her exclusive access to his personal papers during his lifetime, and for three years after his death.
+She worked on the biography for several years, but it did not progress beyond first draft stage.
+She died in 1993.